-- Lack of caregiver(s) to monitor the patient - Very limited prognosis - Increased risk of QT prolongation in patients with known bradycardia or heart failure, patients with

-• Patients with OSA, hypercarbia.
+- Lack of caregiver(s) to monitor the patient - Very limited prognosis - Increased risk of QT prolongation in patients with known bradycardia or heart failure, patients with hypokalemia or those taking drugs which potentiate QT prolongation. - Patients with OSA, hypercarbia.

 METHADONE DOSES